aappddeevv/scalajs-reaction/docs/src/main/tut/docs/native.md

 [here](https://binx.io/blog/2018/12/08/the-scala-build-tool/), you should read it just to be smarter about sbt.

+Here's a [stackoverflow](https://stackoverflow.com/questions/29371654/scala-js-compilation-destination/29375359#29375359) article on the same topic.

 ## Calling AppRegistry.registerComponent in scala.js

 If your index.js file imports a function that performs the registration you need